TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-10-write-github-actions-for-gitlab-too.md

     Today we look at **how to write such action** to provide an excellent developer experience for both.

-tweet: "New Post on #php 🐘 blog: How to Write @gitHub Actions for @gitlab Too"
 ---

 <div class="text-center">